Goga-ml/Goga-ml/README.md

 - 👋 Hi, I’m @Goga-ml
-- 👀 I’m interested in data science/machine learning
+- 👀 I’m interested in data science/machine learning and web development
-- 🌱 I’m currently learning types of aritificial intelligences
-- 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me: gogajintcharadze80@gmail.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 Goga-ml/Goga-ml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.